fbpx

 Power Base: This Isn’t Your Grandmother’s Tai Chi, Kate Wingfield

-Tai Chi and Qigong are Done with Concentrated Intention
+Tai Chi and Qigong are Done with Relaxed Intention

-Tai Chi and Qigong are done with concentrated intention combined with very precise movements that protect the joints, and strengthen the legs and postural muscles.
+Tai Chi and Qigong are practiced with relaxed intention, combined with precise movements that protect the joints, strengthen the legs, and stimulate postural muscles.
 It is ideal for anyone who is rehabilitating old injuries and wants to prevent new ones.

 Optimal Qi Flow